alexpaul/Binary-Search/README.md

 binarySearch([-6, 2, 5, 9, 11, 45, 78], 2) // index 1 returned
 ```

-In this `binarySearch` solutiion the runtime is drastically faster as we are using a divide and conquer algorithm and cutting the problem in half on every iteration.
+In the `binarySearch` function above the runtime is drastically faster as we are using a divide and conquer algorithm and cutting the problem in half on every iteration.
 Our runtime is logorithmic at `O(logn)` .

 ## Challenges